queue-miscreant/vimcord/README.md

 - Planned soon
     - Show mentions
     - Make `<c-g>` and `<a-g>` better
-    - Option to disable link previews
+        - Show all "media" (such as previews and opengraph videos) with the latter, not just opengraph images
     - Sorting the main buffer based on message channel id
     - Show visited links with extmark highlights instead of in-document colors using syntax
     - Closing reply buffer just hides it